 You can safely use PackageKit in Cockpit on the web and use the command-line interface at the same time.
 For example, you can start an update process with PackageKit using the pkcon update command, and then monitor the status of the ongoing updates as they’re being applied in the Cockpit interface at the same time.

-Unfortunately, the DNF backend for Fedora in PackageKit doesn’t provide the best package management experience on Fedora.
+Unfortunately, the DNF backend for Fedora Linux in PackageKit doesn’t provide the best package management experience on Fedora Linux.
 You may want to stick with DNF instead until libdnf and PackageKit sees some more improvements.

 Overall the new Software Update panel is a nice addition to Cockpit’s already impressive capabilities.
 I’ve previously used the Terminal panel to manually issue update commands to the package management systems on hosts where I’ve got Cockpit installed.
 The new dedicated panel isn’t only a time saver, but it definitely looks better and behaves more like a coherent product experience as well.